sws-ocean/Hakai_CPROOF_postdoc_tools/np_circulation/README.md

 - **`subarcticVSequatorial.m`**
   Projects observed T–S points onto the PEW–PSUW mixing line to calculate fractional contributions from each water mass.

-### 📘 README

-- **`README.md`**
-  This file.
-Provides documentation for the folder contents and methodology.

-## Notes

-- All scripts are written in MATLAB.
-- GLORYS reanalysis data and observational profiles on isopycnals (e.g., 26.5 σ₀) are assumed as input.
-- This folder supports (yet) unpublished work examining links between shelf deoxygenation and offshore circulation variability.

 ## References